 Racing fans can enjoy horse racing at Marquis Downs, 503 Ruth St., from late May to early September.
 Races are held Fri.-Sat.
 7-10 p.m.; phone (306) 242-6100.
 Drag racing heats up the Saskatchewan International Raceway, 13 kilometres (8 mi.) s. on Hwy.
 11, from early May to mid-September; phone (306) 955-3724.
 Stock car racing takes place at the Wyant Group Raceway, north on Hwy.
 12, from May through September; phone (306) 651-3278.

 Note: Policies concerning admittance of children to pari-mutuel betting facilities vary.
 Phone for information.

-ShoppingMidtown Plaza, downtown at 1st Avenue and 21st Street, is a two-level mall with more than 130 shops, including anchor stores Hudson's Bay and Sears.
+ShoppingMidtown Plaza, downtown at 1st Avenue and 21st Street, is a two-level mall with more than 130 shops, including anchor store Hudson's Bay.
 The Centre, at Circle Drive and 8th Street, has more than 90 stores and services in “East” and “West” sections connected by an underground walkway.

 In-person hotel evaluations are unscheduled to ensure the inspector has an experience similar to that of members.
 All hotels must meet the same basic requirements for cleanliness, comfort and hospitality to be AAA Approved.
 A rating of one to five AAA Diamonds tells members what type of experience to expect, from no-frills to highly personalized.